Awia00/C-Mini-Projects/README.md

 C-Mini-Projects
 ===============

-Small C# test projects, trying out tutorials and/or other neat stuff.
+Small test projects in mainly C#, trying out tutorials and/or other neat stuff.